Supplemental Swiss health insurance

 Supplemental health insurance in Switzerland also gives you access to more forms of preventative medicine.
 Preventative medicine refers to benefits that promote someone’s mental and physical health.
 Services can range from regular medical check-ups to subsidies on gym memberships.
 However, do bear in mind that these benefits are only available if you are seen to use them regularly.
 For example, some insurers make sure that you go to the gym at least 90 times a year in order to qualify.

 Basic health insurance in Switzerland is only able to cover treatment by a dentist if the work is necessary as part of another medical treatment.
-Dental insurance can be paid for as part of supplemental health insurance.
-This allows for routine check-ups, fillings and orthodontic treatments to be paid directly by health insurance.
+Dental insurance can however be included in a supplemental health insurance package.
+This allows for routine check-ups, fillings and orthodontic treatments to be paid for directly by your health insurance company.

 Whereas basic health insurance only offers psychotherapy if it is proven to be effective and necessary in treating an illness, supplemental insurance allows you to access the treatment more freely, with the permission of your doctor.